sap-tutorials/Tutorials/tutorials/hana-spatial02-sapphire18/hana-spatial02-sapphire18.md

 ![SRID output](geosaphire2040.jpg)

-Some geospatial methods will not work with geometries on the Round Earth, and can work only on planes.
+Some geospatial methods will not work with geometries on the Round Earth model, and can work only with geometries on planes.
 On the other hand some measurements on Round Earth will give you more precise values, than for geometries on planar projections.

 The same method `.ST_SRID(srid)`, but with SRID as an argument is used to do simple conversion between different Spatial Reference Systems that are using the same coordinates.